DeepF02/DeepF02/README.md

 ⭐️From [DeepF02](https://github.com/DeepF02)⭐️

 <h3 align="center"> Thanks for reading..
-Go ahead and have a look on my recent repo's.</h3>
+Go ahead and have a look at my recent repo's.</h3>